Nigerian fighter jet strikes refugees, aid workers in Borno

 "There are casualties and wounded but the actual numbers," he said, "I am yet to get the numbers of casualties of civilians were killed."

-Doctors Without Borders, in condemning what it called a "large-scale attack on vulnerable people," said 52 people were killed and 120 more were wounded.
+Doctors Without Borders condemned what it called a "large-scale attack on vulnerable people."
+It said 52 people were killed and 120 more were wounded.

 The humanitarian group, which has teams in the area, called the incident "shocking and unacceptable."

 "The safety of civilians must be respected.
 We are urgently calling on all parties to ensure the facilitation of medical evacuations by air or road for survivors who are in need of emergency care," said Jean-Clément Cabrol, Doctors Without Borders' director of operations.